narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

     1. Drilling into the tech, look for likes/dislikes, and generally coherent opinions.
 All tools have their ups and downs, so if candidate doesn’t seem to have any likes or dislikes of the tech, they probably did not work too deeply with it.
-    2. Also worth going into “soft” mechanics.
+    2. It's also worth going into “soft” mechanics.
 Was teamwork a big factor?
 How structured was the environment?
        Evidence of independent learning / doing is good, vs. “I just took tickets off the queue/from my manager”.
 2. What are you looking for in your next move?
     1. Specifics include company size, culture, loose vs structured environment, type of work, etc.
     2. Anything they can’t get at their current employer (if applicable)?